Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 2. The Letter Trainer.
 Deutsch used the Letter Trainer twice a day as a 15-minute warm-up activity.
 In total, he spent 3.5 hours on this before being able to solve a Saturday puzzle.

 3. NYT practice puzzles.
 In one month, Deutsch completed 62 NYT crosswords.
-Most of these puzzles were Saturdays, but there were also a handful of Fridays and a few puzzles from earlier in the week.
+Most of these puzzles were Saturdays, but there were also a handful of Fridays and a few others.

 Most people aren’t as structured as Deutsch in their learning approach, so why not give them a coach?
 By incorporating better metrics and maybe even a crossword trainer into the app, you encourage improvement and attract more beginners to the platform.